 So many things to keep in mind.
 Is there any way to automate everything?

 Installing updates can be a real headache!
 If you don’t want to spend your time doing it, you can use special software that will monitor your system and the Internet for updates.
-Users of Kaspersky Internet Security and Kaspersky Total Security can use our new feature, Software Updater.
+Users of Kaspersky Plus and Kaspersky Premium can use our new feature, Software Updater.

 By default this module is turned off.
 But if you want, you can use it to allow our solution to download updates from vendors’ websites and install them automatically.
 This module works in silent mode and causes minimal performance impact.
 You can also create a customized list of software that you don’t want to update — for example, if you prefer an older version for some reason.